cs1302uga/cs1302-ce04/README.md

 ## Questions

 In your notes, clearly answer the following questions.
-These instructions assume that you are logged into the Nike server.
+These instructions assume that you are logged into the Odin server.

 **NOTE:** If a step requires you to enter in a command, please provide in your notes the full command that you typed to make the related action happen.
 If context is necessary (e.g., the command depends on your present working directory), then please note that context as well.

-### Getting Started
+## Exercise Steps

+### Checkpoint 1 Steps

-1. Use Git to clone the repository for this exercise onto Nike into a subdirectory called `cs1302-ce04`:
+1. Use Git to clone the repository for this exercise onto Odin into a subdirectory called `cs1302-ce04`:

    ```
    $ git clone --depth 1 https://github.com/cs1302uga/cs1302-ce04.git